-It’s that time of the year when your child comes home from school with a runny nose, a cough, and complaining of a sore throat.
+It’s that time of the year when your child easily comes down with a runny nose, a cough, or a sore throat.
 Children everywhere get colds and coughs, and they don’t always have access to a pharmacy or medical care.
+This becomes even more of a problem as the COVID-19 pandemic continues to spread.
 Find out what people around the world do for natural remedies to colds, coughs, and the flu.*

 1. Hot tea to soothe throats and relieve congestion